devhammed/laravel-brick-money/README.md

 ### HTTP

-This package provides helpers to make working with `money`/`currency` in HTTP Requests easy.
+This package provides helpers to work with `money`/`currency` in HTTP Requests.

 #### Request Macros